Links on Android Authority may earn us a commission. Learn more.

 How to set up voicemail on Android

 First, you’ll want to open up your built-in Phone app.
-Get to the dial screen and press and hold the number 1 to start a call to your voicemail service.
+Get to the dial screen and press and hold the number one to start a call to your voicemail service.
 If you have already set up your voicemail, you will be prompted for your PIN; you can reset your PIN if you’ve forgotten it, but the process varies by provider.

 Here are step-by-step instructions: